Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Calculation of the massive neutrino background potential

 The background potential can be determined by performing the Fourier transform of the non-relativistic amplitude.
 We get

 Following the same procedure, the isotropic background potential for the pseudoscalar interaction is given as

-\acknowledgments The work of PU is supported in part by the National Science, Research and Innovation Fund (NSRF) for the fiscal year 2026 via Srinakharinwirot University.
+\acknowledgments The authors would like to thank S. Fichet for insightful discussions and for directing us to relevant literature that strengthened this study.
+The work of PU is supported in part by the National Science, Research and Innovation Fund (NSRF) via Srinakharinwirot University under grant number 055/2569.
 PI and PU also acknowledge the National Science and Technology Development Agency, National e-Science Infrastructure Consortium, Chulalongkorn University, and the Chulalongkorn Academic Advancement into Its 2nd Century Project (Thailand) for providing computing infrastructure that has contributed to the results reported within this paper.
 CP is supported by Fundamental Fund 2568 of Khon Kaen University and Research Grant for New Scholar, Office of the Permanent Secretary, Ministry of Higher Education, Science, Research and Innovation under contract no. RGNS 64-043.
 MS is supported by the Honours Program, Faculty of Science, Chulalongkorn University.
 NT is supported by the NSRF via the Program Management Unit for Human Resources \& Institutional Development, Research and Innovation [grant number B13F670063]. \\